 1. Promotes Blood Flow.
 Trigger points cause tightness in muscles which can restrict blood flow and therefore oxygen delivery.
 This lack of oxygen can contribute to pain in the affected area.
 By using dry needling to deactivate trigger points in the muscle, we can reduce the barrier to blood flow and improve oxygenation.

 2. Promotes Healing.
 By creating tiny injuries in a dysfunctional muscle with the use of a needle, the body responds with an inflammatory response in the area.
-This is a natural healing process which stimulates healing through collagen and protein formation and can help to restore a muscle’s normal function.
+This is a natural healing process that stimulates healing through collagen and protein formation and can help to restore a muscle’s normal function.

 3. Reduces Pain.
 This can take many forms.
-In many cases, the deactivation of trigger points alone can reduce pain locally; however, by improving muscle extensibility this can, in some cases, take pressure off joints to reduce joint pain, or nerves to reduce radicular pain.
+In many cases, the deactivation of trigger points alone can reduce pain locally; however, by improving muscle extensibility can, in some cases, take pressure off joints to reduce joint pain, or nerves to reduce radicular pain.
 Additionally, chemical changes within the muscle and associated nerves can block or influence the transmission of pain messages to the brain.

 4. Improves Muscle Extensibility and Contractibility.
 Once again, the deactivation of trigger points is mostly to thank here!
-By releasing taut bands found within muscle, muscled spasms can be decreased, and increased range of motion can be achieved.
+By releasing taut bands found within muscle, muscled spasms can be decreased, and an increased range of motion can be achieved.
 Improved joint mechanics and using the “twitch response” to our advantage can allow for improved recruitment and activation of appropriate muscles.